NeurodataWithoutBorders/nwb_hackathons/HCK18_2024_Dev_Hackathon_DataJoint/README.md

 Immediately prior to the NWB Developer Hackathon, DataJoint will be organizing the SciOps Summit 2024 at the same location.
 If you are interested in this DataJoint event, we encourage you to register for it as well.

-DataJoint will also be organizing a social mixer event on Tuesday, April 16 at 5:30pm for DataJoint workshop participants to mix with NWB Developer Hackathon participants.
+DataJoint will also be organizing a social mixer event on Tuesday, April 16 at 5:30 PM for DataJoint workshop participants to mix with NWB Developer Hackathon participants.
 We encourage participants to arrive early enough on Tuesday to attend this mixer.